Don’t Let Your Relationship Status Determine Your Happiness

 How to not let your relationship status determine your happiness…

 You’re not supposed to have regrets…right?
 When you’re asked if you have any regrets in life the “right” thing to say is, “no…if I could I live my life over again I wouldn’t change a thing.”

 Well…I have regrets.
 Not a ton, but a few.

 One of my biggest regrets is that I didn’t enjoy being single.
 Let me clarify, I didn’t allow myself to enjoy being single.
-I spent most of my 20s feeling like my life would finally start once I met “the one.”
+I spent most of my 20s feeling like my life would finally start once my relationship status changed and I met “the one.”
 It wasn’t like I hid in my room or never went out.
 I had a lot of fun in my 20s yet there was always a part of me that felt like I was missing something.

 Looking back I realize I didn’t allow myself to enjoy or take advantage of all the great things about being single, like having a whole day to myself where I (and only I) decided what to do.
 I didn’t relish having the freedom to decide where I would live or how I would live.